iLVL-Key/FFXI/gearswap/readme.md

 - Updated //fileinfo.

 03.30.21 (Version Compatibility Codename: Fidant)
 - Added a slight wait into the On-Screen display.
-This should prevent the occasional Text plugin error on file load.
+This should prevent the occasional Text addon error on file load.
 - Added SoundAlerts function.
 This will play a sound for various things (cancelled spell due to silence, not enough TP for a WS, 3000 TP, etc)
 - Updated which gear sets are equipped for a few of the Unbridled Learning spells where we care more about the additional effect landing than we do about the damage.
 - Fixed Unity Trust set to actually equip as intended.